 Here is an easy-reference comparison table for the three types of brace just described: traditional, lingual, and invisible.

 You may also consider clear braces which, although noticeable close-up, are more subtle than traditional metal braces.
 They are usually more affordable than behind-teeth braces, offering a balance between cost, effectiveness, and appearance.

-However, if you want braces that are really hard to spot but don’t cost as much as lingual braces, Invisalign is probably the best option for you.
-Read more about clear aligners like Invisalign in our invisible braces guide.
+However, if you want braces that are really hard to spot but don’t cost as much as lingual braces, clear aligners are probably the best option for you.
+Read more about this option in our invisible braces guide.

 For more information on different types of braces, you can read our full article about orthodontics for adults and teens.

 Types of lingual brace